Types of Adoption

 In California, a new law allows a same-sex domestic partner to adopt the children of his or her partner under stepparent adoption procedures, so that the process is relatively quick and easy.
 The parties must be registered as domestic partners with the state in order to qualify for these procedures.
-Similar procedures are used in Vermont for partners in civil unions.

 Relative (Kinship) Adoptions

 In a relative adoption, also called a kinship adoption, a member of the child’s family steps forward to adopt.
 Grandparents often adopt their grandchildren if the parents die while the children are minors, or if the parents are unable to take care of the children for other reasons (such as being in jail or on drugs).
 In most states, these adoptions are easier than non-relative adoptions.
 If the adopted child has siblings who are not adopted at the same time, kinship adoption procedures usually provide for contact between the siblings after the adoption.

 Consent to Adoption

 For any adoption to be legal, the birth parents must consent to the adoption (unless their parental rights have been legally terminated for some other reason, such as unfitness).

 Most states won’t let birth parents consent to an adoption until after the child is born, and some states require even more time — typically three to four days after the birth — before the parents can sign a consent form.
 This means that birth parents can legally change their minds about adoption at any point before the birth of the child, because they haven’t yet given their consent to the adoption.
 Be sure to check your state’s laws.
 States differ widely on when birth parents can consent and when the consent becomes final.